Manta-Network/docs/docs/Introduction.md

 # What is Manta?

-Manta Network is the on-chain privacy solution for blockchain assets built from first principles.
-In the short term, Manta will be a product that enables high-performance private FT/NFT transfers.
-In the long term, Manta will be the privacy-preservation platform for all blockchain applications.
+Manta Network is a layer one network that enables privacy functionality for applications and crypto assets (fungible and non-fungible) through zero-knowledge proofs.
 Manta’s founding team comprises many US cryptocurrency veterans, professors, and scholars whose experience includes Harvard, MIT, and Algorand.
-The advisors of Manta include Hypersphere Ventures co-founder Jack Platts, Polychain partner Tekin Salimi, former Web3 Foundation co-founder Ashley Tyson, and ConsenSys’ Shuyao Kong.
-Manta has previously completed a million-dollar seed round of financing led by Polychain and participated in by Three Arrows Capital, Multicoin, Alameda, and Hypersphere.
-Manta is also a grant fund recipient of Polkadot’s official Web3 Foundation.
-Manta is also an outstanding member of the Substrate Builder Program and the Blockchain Accelerator of the University of Berkeley.

-Manta Network was founded in mid-2020 as an idea born from the personal pains of the founders.
-While on-chain privacy has been a persistent problem in the space since the inception of Bitcoin, it has been compounded by the growth and adoption of DeFi services.
-As a result, on-chain privacy is more important than ever before.
-As investors and developers, the Manta Network founding team recognized this pain point.
-Upon speaking with other leaders in the industry, the founders immediately understood the importance of the unaddressed issue of private decentralized finance.
-Thus, Manta Network was born.
+The project has received funding from lead web3 investors including Polychain and Binance Labs.
+Manta Network’s growth has been catalyzed by participating in several leading web3 accelerators including Alliance DAO, and the Berkeley Blockchain Xcelerator.

+Furthermore, Manta Network provides Dolphin Testnet, the testnet for Manta Network that experiments with all new features coming to Manta Network at a later production stage.

 Manta offers two networks:

+- [Manta Network](https://manta.network/): Manta’s primary production layer one network.
-- [Calamari Network](https://calamari.network/): Manta's canary network.
-Calamari is running as a Kusama Parachain.
+- [Calamari Network](https://calamari.network/): Manta Network’s canary network, which runs as a separate, independent layer one network.
-- [Manta Network](https://manta.network/): Manta's Polkadot parachain.
-Manta is looking forward to joining the Polkadot ecosystem!

 <div class="landing-container">
         <a>